 Symptoms of Hyperthyroidism in Older Cats

 Opie has always been a big boy.
 Weighing about 18 pounds when we first moved to Denmark, he started losing weight over the summer… roughly 1/3 of what he weighed last time he was at the vet about 18 months ago.
 His behavior hadn’t changed so I was inclined to think that his weight loss was just a symptom of his age.
-Then my stepdaughter commented that he’d lost a lot of weight and I got really concerned.
+Then my friend commented that he’d lost a lot of weight and I got really concerned.
 I found one of the most important things I’ve ever read, an article saying that cats don’t lose weight simply because they’re old.
 They lose weight because they’re sick.
 Weight loss is the one symptom in senior cats that’s most often associated with a serious health condition.